Castux/mipsim/README.md

 - e: toggle edit/simulate
 - E: simulate slowly
 - scroll wheel: zoom

+"Save", "Load" and "Load to clipboard" buttons allow you to save and restore your work.

 In simulation mode, left/right clicking on wires sets to "pull high" or "pull low", meaning they will ignore the normal logic rules and force their values, possibly updating connected wires and so on.
 This simulates, for instance, input pins.